Sign up for our email newsletter to get our latest news in your inbox

 - Health and Social care

-- For employees we use the basis of ‘Contract’ and for volunteers, we use legitimate interest and this includes the application process.
+- For employees including volunteers we use the basis of ‘Contract’.
+This includes the application process.

 - For the provision of services to an individual or group, SSAFA uses legitimate Interest.
 This includes all application processes.